-- Student Services Deputy Principal (Jarrad Ritchie)- responsible for attendance and behaviour of secondary students and coordination of the Student Services team. - Vocational Education and Career and Industry Manager (Wayne Wallace/Tracey Sutherland) provide career advice, course counselling for students, manage the VET program and organise all work placements. - School Chaplain (Bronwyn McKane) currently 3 days per week provides pastoral care of referred students including mentoring; organisation of Bibbulmun Track excursion. - Five Year Coordinators (Yr 7, 8, 9, 10, 11/12) provide general pastoral care of students in their year group.
-Conduct year group meetings two or three times per term. - School Psychologist (Vanessa Bye) works with students based on referrals from the teaching staff and the Deputy Principal of Student Services after discussion with parents/guardians. - AIEOs (Christina Smith and Jeno Hayden) liaison with families of Aboriginal students to attend to the needs of our Aboriginal students. - Education Support Coordinator (Fleur Forsyth) the coordinator looks after the interests of special needs students. - School Nurse (Rebecca Waye) This is a part-time position.
-The school nurse assists with Health Care Plans and general issues related to health in the school - Student Support Officer (Terri Te Kani) Supports all aspects of Student Service team at the discretion of Student Services Deputy Principal.
+• Student Services Deputy Principal (Sam Dawson) - responsible for attendance and behaviour of secondary students and coordination of the Student Services team.

+• Vocational Education and Career and Industry Manager (Wayne Wallace/Tracey Sutherland) - provide career advice, course counselling for students, manage the VET program and organise all work placements.

+• School Chaplain - provides pastoral care of referred students including mentoring; organisation of Bibbulmun Track excursion.

+• Four House, Year 7 and a Year 11/12 Coordinators - provide general pastoral care of students in their year group.
+Conduct year group meetings two or three times per term.

+• School Psychologist - works with students based on referrals from the teaching staff and the Deputy Principal of Student Services after discussion with parents/guardians.

+• AIEOs - liaison with families of Aboriginal students to attend to the needs of our Aboriginal students.

+• Education Support Coordinator - the coordinator looks after the interests of special needs students.

+• School Nurse - This is a part-time position.
+The school nurse assists with Health Care Plans and general issues related to health in the school

+• Student Support Officer - Supports all aspects of Student Service team at the discretion of Student Services Deputy Principal.